rust-lang/rfcs/text/0000-typed-context-injection.md

 - `S` must be a tuple.
 - The arity of `T` and `S` must match.
 - Working element-wise, for every pair of elements `s` in `S` and `t` in `T`, either...
   - `t` and `s` are both references with the same pointee type.
 The reference mutability of `s` must be greater than or equal to that of `t`.
-The lifetime of `'a` must exceed the lifetime of the `t` reference and the lifetime of the `s` reference must outlive `'a`.
+The lifetime of `'a` must outlive the lifetime of the `t` reference and the lifetime of the `s` reference must outlive `'a`.
   - `t` implements `ReborrowedFrom<'a, s>`.

 The autogenerated `reborrow` method is derived as expected:

 - A new `CxRaw` is created form a tuple of the same arity as `S` and `T`.
 For every element in the tuple...
   - References are reborrowed using typical reference reborrowing.
-  - `ReborrowedFrom` targets are reborrowed using the corresponding `reborrow` method.
+  - `ReborrowedFrom` targets are reborrowed using their corresponding `reborrow` method.

 The compiler then provides the coercion semantics for this `CxRaw`.
 Specifically, given a source type `A` and a target type `B`...

 - If `A` and `B` are both ADTs which correspond to the `cx_raw` lang-item...
 - ...and `A` and `B`'s sole generic parameters are provably tuples
 - ...we can begin determining the coercion from one tuple to the other!
-- Start by performing a best-effort flattening of the potentially contexts of `A` and `B` into a flat tuple of...
+- Start by performing a best-effort flattening of the potentially nested contexts of `A` and `B` into a flat tuple of...
   - references whose pointee has been successfully inferred but potentially generic (this includes nested references in `CxRaw` instances whose tuple parameter is statically known)
   - instances implementing `AnyCx` which have been successfully inferred but generic
   - *In the destination type*, at most one uninferred type implementing `AnyCx`